 What happens in a planning meeting?

 What happens at Planning and Rights of Way (formerly known as Planning and Licensing) Committee and how to register to speak at committee

-The County Council has adopted a Code of Best Practice for those elected members serving on its Planning and Licensing Committee.
-The code incorporates a protocol allowing public speaking at meetings of Planning and Licensing Committee in relation to planning applications being determined by the Council.
+The County Council has adopted a Code of Best Practice for those elected members serving on its Planning and Rights of Way Committee.
+The code incorporates a protocol allowing public speaking at meetings of Planning and Rights of Way Committee in relation to planning applications being determined by the Council.

-Please note that during the coronavirus pandemic, the Council’s scheduled committee meetings have been cancelled.
-However, the law has been changed to enable Councils to hold virtual meetings and such meetings, including Planning and Licensing Committee, are being arranged to deal with any urgent decisions that are required during this period.
+Please note that at the start of the coronavirus pandemic, the Council’s scheduled committee meetings were cancelled.
+However, the law changed to enable Councils to hold virtual meetings and such meetings, including Planning and Rights of Way Committee, were arranged to deal with any planning decisions that were required during this period.
 The Government has now directed that Council meeting should now be held in person again.
 Please see below for more information.

 Why you should read this

-The information below explains how to register to speak at Planning and Licensing Committee meetings before a decision on a planning application is taken.
+The information below explains how to register to speak at Planning and Rights of Way Committee meetings before a decision on a planning application is taken.
 It may be relevant to you if you: